IDMNYU/CreativeCoding_SP20_Bennett/Final_Deliverables.md

-# All of the above must be submitted by noon on May 13
+# All of the above must be submitted by midnight on Thursday May 14